tomassedovic/quicksilver-roguelike/README.md

     (player.hp as f32 / player.max_hp as f32) * full_health_width_px;
 ```

 Next, let's calculate its position.
+We're going to place it at the
-Let's put it to the right side of
-the map.
-That means getting the map's size in pixels plus the offset:
+right hand side of the map.
+That means getting the map's size in
+pixels plus the offset:

 ```rust
 let map_size_px = self.map_size.times(tile_size_px);